oceanByte/chainlink-education/src/api/src/shared/course/courses/solidityIntroduction/Chapters/Chapter-7/course.md

   </div>
 </ContentWrapp> -->

-We can actually give more information to the Solidity compiler on how we want to use our variables (and later functions).
+We can give more information to the Solidity compiler on how we want to use our variables (and later functions).
 We can tell the compiler how we want our variables to be accessed.
 Many blockchains, such as Ethereum, act as one monolithic computer.
-While Ethereum is a network of computers distributed around the world, when you deploy code to a blockchain like Ethereum, that code can access any other code anyone has deployed to that blockchain.
+While Ethereum is a network of computers distributed around the world when you deploy code to a blockchain like Ethereum, that code can access any other code anyone has deployed to that blockchain.
 This is like how programs downloaded to your computer can access other programs on your computer.
-This allows smart contracts to interact in many unique and interesting ways that regular web application back ends may not be able to do so easily.
+This allows smart contracts to interact in unique and exciting ways that regular web application backends may not be able to do so easily.
 However, this can also open risks of other code using our code in unintended ways.

-To help prevent this we can declare “access modifiers” when declaring our variables, which limit what code on the blockchain can access and change those variables.
+To help prevent this, we can declare “access modifiers” when declaring our variables, limiting what blockchain code can access and changing those variables.
 The four types of variable access modifiers are:

 * Public